Cruise Destination Waterford

 See more at Inistioge - Visitor Information

 Hook Lighthouse is a unique example of an almost intact medieval lighthouse.
-It dates from the early 13th century and was a major feat at the time of its construction.
+It is the oldest operational lighthouse in the world and dates from the early 13th century..

 Carlow has many listed river walks, including the National Way Marked Barrow Way.
 Carlow Garden Trail currently features 16 different gardening attractions including great old gardens like Altamont gardens and Huntington Castle garden.
 There is also the monastic site at Saint Mullins, the Romanesque doorway at Killeshin, and the medieval Cathedral of Old Loughlin.
 A significant church synod took place here in 630A.D. which influenced the date of Easter for the entire Christian world.